ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ### Touch Base on Double Semicolon

 When using UTop to interact with the OCaml interpreter, lines ending with double semicolons trigger the parsing, type-checking, and evaluation of everything typed between the prompt and the double semicolon.
-Please note this may span several lines.
+This may span several lines.
 The interpretation of that double semicolon isn't made by the OCaml interpreter; it is made by UTop, the OCaml toplevel.
 Once the evaluation of a double semicolon terminated entry is over, the REPL waits for another piece of input.

 Nevertheless, the double semicolon `;;` is a valid token in the OCaml syntax.
 It has no meaning; it is a [no-op](https://en.wikipedia.org/wiki/NOP_(code)).
 It is ignored and never needed.
 In OCaml source code files meant to be compiled or interpreted as scripts, double semicolons can and should be avoided.
 This is a means to avoid double semicolumns required by the toplevel to raise errors when using the compiler.